 Trabeculotomy for Childhood Glaucoma

-Trabeculotomy is a surgical procedure much like trabeculectomy.
-A piece of tissue in the eye's drainage angle is removed to create an opening.
-This new opening allows fluid (aqueous humor) to drain out of the eye.
+Trabeculotomy is a surgical procedure that lowers the pressure in the eye.
+The surgeon will locate the drainage angle of the eye and insert a tool to make the opening bigger.
+This wider opening allows fluid (aqueous humor) to drain out of the eye.
 Trabeculotomy is a surgery for children only.

 What To Expect